TL;DR

 Broader plugin ecosystem.
 ChatGPT has GPT store integrations, custom GPTs, and a larger surface area of pre-built tools.
 Claude has Projects and custom instructions, but the ecosystem is smaller.

 Local-first coding agent.
 Claude Code runs in your terminal, on your machine, against your actual filesystem.
 It reads your project configuration, respects your .gitignore, and operates with the same permissions as your user account.
-Codex runs in a remote sandbox, which adds latency and removes access to local services.
+Codex has local and hosted surfaces, but Claude Code is still the more direct terminal-first workflow.

 Sub-agent architecture.
 Claude Code can spawn specialized sub-agents that run in parallel, each with scoped tool access and expertise.
 A frontend agent handles React components while a backend agent writes API routes.
 They work concurrently without polluting each other's context.
 Codex handles parallelism through multiple independent sandbox runs, which is coarser-grained.